nereagurru/A-Monte-Carlo-method-for-tracking-dust-properties-during-coagulation-in-protoplanetary-disks/README.md

 make SETUP_FILE=kernel_constant
 run kernel_constant setups/kernel_constant/setup.par

-Run script/Fig3.py to reproduce the plot
+Run script/Fig3-4.py to reproduce Figures 3 and 4

 ### Global simulation test:
 These simulations test the validity of the algorithm in a global protoplanetary disk.
 We test the original mcdust versus the algorithm presented here with three different values of the merging parameter X=0.1, 0.01, 0.001.
 The setup files of the four different simulations: